Tucson, AZ

 x: 350mm | y: 90mm | z: 400mm

-The falling weight is not designed with a mechanism to rewind / reset it.
-In a similar way, time is running out for our ocean and marine ecosystems ... and past a certain point they too will not be easily reset.
+The falling weight that powers the clockwork mechanism is designed without a way to rewind or reset it.
+In a similar way, time is running out for our ocean and marine ecosystems: contamination of food webs by microplastics, disruption of habitats from oil and chemical pollution, and the effects of climate change are pushing the oceans of the world towards collapse ... and past a certain point they, too, may be impossible to reset.

 Previously on display at the University of Arizona.